By Jordan Whitfield 1 min read

 2. Tight-Aggressive Play

 Most profitable cash game players adopt a tight-aggressive style.
-This involves playing a selective range of strong hands pre-flop and betting or raising aggressively when in position.
+This involves playing a selective range of strong hands Pre-Flop and betting or raising aggressively when in position.
 This approach minimizes costly mistakes and maximizes value from strong holdings.

 3. Positional Awareness